Skelf-Research/l0l1-api/README.md

 ## Contributing

 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.
+All contributions are welcome, especially as the project is in its early stages.

 ## License